Gloria Govan And Derek Fisher Set To Remodel Home To Make Room For Their Blended Family, 'TMZ' Reports

 Gloria Govan made headlines when the news of her engagement to 43-year-old NBA veteran Derek Fisher was announced.
 The couple will be blending their families together and that means major changes have to be made to their household.
 According to L.A.
 City documents, Derek and Gloria have been busy creating more room for their soon-to-be blended family, per TMZ.
 Fisher has four children and Govan has twin boys who she shares with ex-husband, Matt Barnes.

 Back in January, Gloria and Derek got a permit for the NBA star’s Tarzana home to remodel two bedrooms and to build an additional bathroom on the second floor.
-Fisher’s L.A. home sits at 5,110 square feet with five bedroom’s and five bathroom’s.
+Fisher’s L.A. home sits at 5,110 square feet with five bedroom’s and five bathrooms.
 According to TMZ, the estimated cost for the renovation will total $10,000.

 The Basketball Wives L.A. star is also the ex-wife of Fisher’s ex-Los Angeles Lakers teammate, Matthew Barnes.
 Govan and Barnes split back in 2014 after being married for two years.
 In December of 2016, the couple finally settled their divorce, TMZ reported.